Mockova/help/api/project/index.rst

 Project :code:`/api/project/*`
 ==============================

-This API endpoint allow work with project e.g. get projects results, run all checks in project, share with users etc.
+This API endpoint allows to work with project e.g. get project results, run all checks in a project, share with users etc.

 .. toctree::
    :caption: Possible Actions